 - Fig. 51.
 Skein type windings as shown above are often used to save considerable time when winding a number of stators which are all alike.
 Note carefully the various steps of twisting the coil and laying it in place in the slots. - Fig. 52.
 On the left are shown several views of small single-phase stators for A.C. induction motors.
 Both the starting and running windings can be clearly seen in each of these views.
-Note how the starting winding overlaps the coils of the running winding about one-half their width or 90 degrees.
+Note how the starting winding about one-half their width or 90 degrees.
 This type of winding is known as a single-phase split-phase.